What is Mixed Media?

-Once the surface has been covered with the collaged media, the students will "quiet" the typography with a light wash of white acrylic primer.
+Once the surface has been covered with the collage media, the students will "quiet" the typography with a light wash of white acrylic primer.
 This should be done in a very expressive way, and should leave some evidence of the typography below the surface of the primer.
 When the primer has dried, the students will stain the surface with watered down acrylic paint.
 Drips, splatters, and irregularities are welcomed in this stage of the mixed media drawing.

-Next, the students will use a pencil and a ruler to illustrate, using the rules of linear perspective, the RVA building that was chosen as a reference.
+Next, the students will use a pencil and a ruler to illustrate, using the rules of linear perspective, the building that was chosen as a reference.
 The structural marks of these perspective drawings should be made lightly, and should be mostly disguised when the image is finished.

 Once the students have completed the basic structure of the building, and have proven an understanding of linear perspective, they will begin to loosely render the drawings with layers of diluted acrylic paint.
-The students will use their photo reference to guide their color choices, and students are encouraged to paint with selective detail.
+The students will use their photo reference to guide their color choices, and students are encouraged to paint with "selective detail".
 The amount of detail used in the painting is up to the students, and the treatment of the paint should be aimed at expression more than mechanical precision.

 At this point, the students should feel free to add small details with pencil and pen, but should continue to keep things fairly loose and expressive.
 Once the line work has been completed, the students can decide what other elements their work may need.
-Some students will add more collaged elements, some will embellish the drawings with colored pencil, others may add layers of acrylic paint.
+Some students will add more collage elements, some will embellish the drawings with colored pencil, others may add layers of acrylic paint.
 The quality of the finished product should seem heavily layered and expressive.